Ringga999/zcp2o-protocol/docs/flowcharts/merkle-tree.md

 ## 🔍 Verification Example

-> *"Did this warung really sell Rp 15,000 coffee on September 1st at 08:12?"*
+> *"Did this warung really sell a $1 coffee on September 1st at 08:12?"*

 **Proof needed:**
 1. The transaction itself (from warung)